carpe121/eco_genomics_2025/transcriptomics/transcriptomics_notes.md

 Began work on DESeq2.
 Created Rmd `DESeq2_tonsa_multigen.Rmd` to process DESeq2 data.
 Examined different bins of data using histograms.
 Counted number of sequenced reads.
 Patched DESeq2 Rmd to match column names to conds.

+## October 16
+Continued work on DESeq2 Rmd file.
+Plotted PCA, sample tree, and several heatmaps to characterize data.
+Ran another iteration of DESeq to examine pairwise contrasts between eight different experimental groups.

+"What is happening in the first generation moved 22 -> 18C?
+What transcription is changing?"

+To answer this question, we examined several different genes with highly differentiated expression across treatment groups.